vranystepan/kubernetes-basics/hands_on/00_single_pod.md

 7. now try to edit some parameters of this pod

+    > Following command will open a text editor.
+In Windows it's gonna be notepad, in Mac OS or Linux it's gonna be editor configured by EDITOR environment variable.

     ```bash
     kubectl edit pod app
     ```

+    > Once again, you can edit any resource you want.
+But you should not do it in the production environment.
+Try to rather keep the truth in the git repository.
+Always.

 8. yeah, it does not work!